jerlendds/osintbuddy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-*this project is a work-in-progress however feel free to extract out the serp directory that's for the Google scraper, it's very fast :)*
+*this project is a work-in-progress however feel free to extract out the microservice directory in the backend that's for the Google scraper*

-Query the Google CSE API, store results, analyze, and more all through a deployable webapp.

-## Features

-- Directly query the Google CSE API through a two step request process that may return up to 100 results per API request.
-(Scrapy)
-- Web interface for visualizing and navigating through results (work-in-progress, Vue)
-- FastAPI app using a PostgreSQL Database with the SQLAlchemy ORM making additional analysis features a breeze to create
-- 1175+ CSE links targeting a variety of platforms and more being added weekly
-- plus more in development...
+The goal is to create a poor mans maltego :)

 <!-- GETTING STARTED -->